NCCA/FilesAndParsing/README.md

 # Files and Parsing

-These are a series of demo programs showing different ways of reading files and parsing data.
+These are a series of demo programs showing different ways of reading files and parsing <data class=""></data>